How to Kill Cactus Growth in Your Yard (With or Without Chemicals)

 Step one is to have absolutely no skin exposed on your body, because any exposed skin is like a magnet to pricklies.
 Wear safety glasses.
 Wear thick shoes or boots, especially ones with a thick rubber bottom.

 If you’re dealing with a large cactus, it helps to break it into chunks (carefully.)
-You can use a shovel for this, or some type of blade like a machete.
+You can use most types of shovels for this, or some type of blade like a machete.
 Be careful as your swinging and hacking away at it, it’s a good precaution to use some type of eye-protection at the very least, if not a larger face mask.

 If there’s any part of exposed skin on your body, or even an area that’s only protected by something like a t-shirt, Murphy’s Law states that that is the exact location you’ll get “stung” by a cactus.